connexcs/docs/docs/limiting-cps.md

 ## What happens when my server reaches capacity?

-The standard response is: *Request Terminated: Server at max cps/channels*.
+When a server reaches capacity, the standard response is: *Request Terminated: Server at max cps/channels*.
 If you have multiple servers, you can send a 302 response if the server reaches capacity, advising the client of an alternative location to complete the call.

 ## Load Balancing using DNS (Domain Name System)